 6. When the participant laboratories receive the test item (and not before), they must enter the restricted area again and submit the Test Item Receipt Form to inform the Organiser that they have accepted the test item.
-This Form has a deadline: 17th February 2017, which must be met.
-If no test item has been received by this deadline, the laboratories should contact the Organiser using the Contact Form of the restricted area.
+If no test item has been received by 10th March 2020, the laboratories should contact the Organiser using the Contact Form of the restricted area.
 If the test item receipt form is not filled in, the Organiser will consider that the participant has accepted the test item.

-7. Once the laboratory has analysed the test item and is ready to submit their data, they must enter their results at various steps by accessing the restricted area in the EURL-FV web site.
-The participant laboratories must respect the deadline for submitting their results - 6th March 2017- using the Identified Pesticides Form, Results Form and the Methods Form on-line.
+7. Once the laboratory has analysed the test item and is ready to submit their data, they must enter their results at various steps by accessing the restricted area in the EURL- FV web site.
+The participant laboratories must respect the deadline for submitting their results - 30th March 2020- using the tabs Detected, Edit results and Edit Methods on-line.
 For each pesticide included in the laboratory scope, the Reporting Limit (RL) will be requested.
-The MRRL and the participant's own RL will be used to help identify false negative results.
+The MRRL and the participant's own RL will be used to help identify and calculate z scores for false negative results.
 This form will also request information on which of the pesticides sought by the laboratory is within the laboratory's routine scope and whether it is accredited.
-The laboratories will be also asked to report any pesticide that may have been detected in the blank test item.